SystemsApproach/ops/lifecycle.rst

 sanity tests that catch obvious mistakes, responsibility ultimately falls to the developers checking in source code and the operators checking in configuration code; they must correctly specify the versions they intended.
-But having a simple and clear versioning strategy is a requirement for doing that job.
+Having a simple and clear versioning strategy is a requirement for doing that job.

 Finally, because versioning is inherently related to APIs, with the *MAJOR* version number incremented whenever the API changes in